Pain in the calf

 It's possible that you are walking on your heels or toes and putting extra stress on your calves.
 There are other exercises you could consider besides walking on the treadmill that may be less stressful, and painful, for your calves.
 Most fitness centers have a variety of cardio machines including bikes, ellipticals, rowers, and stairclimbers.
 Have you considered using any of these machines for your cardio routine?
 You may find your fitness level increases if you cross-train; some exercisers even report that this helps with the boredom that can happen from doing the same thing day after day.

-Another important consideration is what you are wearing on your feet.
-This is important not only for your feet, but for the health of your back, legs, and hips.
-It is a good idea to spend some time finding the best fitting shoe for your needs since improperly fitted and worn-out footwear can actually contribute to injury.
-It is also important to wear footwear specifically designed for walking, because walking shoes are constructed to support you in all the right places.
+Another consideration is what you are wearing on your feet.
+This is critical not only for your feet, but for the health of your back, legs, and hips.
+It's a good idea to spend some time finding the best fitting shoe for your needs since improperly fitted and worn-out footwear can actually contribute to injury.
+You might also consider wearing footwear specifically designed for walking, because walking shoes are constructed to support you in all the right places.
 The shape of the shoe needs to correspond with the shape of your foot, without pressure or pain, or a feeling of binding.
 When purchasing shoes, take into consideration your prior experience with athletic shoes, your foot type (i.e., normal, rigid, or flat), and the surface on which you will exercise.
 It's a good idea to solicit advice from the staff at a specialty store about what shoe is the best fit for you and then try on several pair.
 Some specialty stores will even let you try the shoe for a week or two and allow an exchange if the shoe isn't right for you.
-In general, walking shoes should last about 350 to 500 miles tops.
+In general, walking shoes will last about 350 to 500 miles tops.

 If these suggestions do not help you, it may be advisable to see an orthopedist, podiatrist, or physical therapist to get to the cause of your problem before it leads to injury.
 You can ask your health care provider for a referral.